microsoft/vscode-docs/docs/python/tutorial-flask.md

 In this section you create a single page using a template.
 In the sections that follow, you configure the app to serve static files, and then create multiple pages to the app that each contain a nav bar from a base template.

-1. Create a folder names `templates`, which is where Flask looks for templates by default.
+1. Inside the `HelloFlask` folder, create a folder named `templates`, which is where Flask looks for templates by default.

 1. In the `templates` folder, create a file named `hello_there.html` with the contents below.
 This template contains two placeholders named "title" and "content", which are delineated by pairs or curly braces, `{{` and `}}`.